Applying to optometry school

 The "Program Materials" section of the OptomCAS application will ask you to submit supplemental materials for each individual optometry school where you are applying.

-In the “Program Materials” section, individual optometry schools will ask that you submit an essay.
-Most of the schools ask that you write an essay no more than 4500 characters (including spaces) responding to this prompt: “Please describe what inspires your decision for becoming an optometrist, including your preparation for training in this profession, your aptitude and motivation, the basis for your interest in optometry, and your future career goals.”
+In the "Program Materials" section, individual optometry schools will ask that you submit essays.
+Most of the schools ask that you write a personal essay of no more than 4500 characters (including spaces) responding to this or a similar prompt: "Please describe what inspires your decision for becoming an optometrist, including your preparation for training in this profession, your aptitude and motivation, the basis for your interest in optometry, and your future career goals."

 The admissions committee will read your essay to learn why you want to become an optometrist.
 An effective approach is to write about the series of events in your life that have led you to optometry.
 What started you on the path toward the goal of becoming an optometrist, and what kept you on that path once you started, even at times when it wasn't easy?
 Drawing material from your prehealth journal can provide useful insights and help bring your writing to life.